header left

 Site Map

-News.
-2012 sees many countries still in a recession which since 2008 has generally increased poverty.
-The UN food agency reported that world food prices in January 2011 reached their highest level ever recorded - and look like for at least some time to mean hunger for many.
-And 2012 sees extreme drought famine in East Africa affecting Somalia, Ethiopia and Kenya.
-2009 saw richer G20 countries doing £trillion-plus bailouts of their misrun banks, while charities called for more aid for poor countries to prevent the economic crisis from destroying more poor people's lives as poorer countries are being hit by dramatic declines in trade and foreign investment.
+2024 has many countries still in a recession which since 2008 has generally increased poverty.
+The UN food agency reported world food prices reaching their highest level ever recorded, though 2016 saw this moderating but still not averting hunger for many.
+And 2024 does see extreme famine in parts of Africa now especially affecting Somalia.
+Recent years have seen richer G20 countries doing £trillion-plus bailouts of their misrun banks, while charities call for more aid for poor countries to prevent the economic crisis from destroying more poor people's lives as many poorer countries are being hit by dramatic declines in trade and foreign investment.
 But the UN is now reporting that recent cuts in aid by richer countries and poor investment practices have been increasing poverty in Africa, and worldwide now the poor are facing increased hardship.
-The present economic downturn also seems to have increased the abandonment of children and of elderly women in poorer countries, and to have increased the murder of children and of elderly women in poorer countries.
-Often with 'justifications' that they are witches or devil-possessed, with total annual numbers estimated to be some millions. see - Victims.
-And 2010 saw a French government deporting poor Roma gypsies to a poverty-stricken Romania, while a new UK Deputy Prime Minister backed the old unhelpful view that 'poverty affects children little if they have good parenting'.
-2010 also saw many governments pledging to stick to the UN's Millennium Development Goals to 'halve global poverty and hunger' by 2015, though progress has reversed for now and it is not as good a target as it looks.
+In 2014 the World Bank reduced resources to combat world poverty, so keeping it relevant means it now focusing mainly on areas where other donors are reluctant to go, such as fragile and conflict-affected states by 2016 being home to half of the world's poorest people.
+(See http://uk.finance.yahoo.com/news/world-bank-ties-strategy-poverty-142103892.html) The present economic downturn has also increased the abandonment or murder of children and of elderly women in some poorer countries.
+Often with 'justifications' that they are witches or devil-possessed, with total annual numbers estimated at millions.

-child poverty
+world poverty

 Absolute poverty involves people and their children having extreme difficulty in merely surviving.
 Such poverty at its worst can involve hunger amounting to starvation, often combined with inadequate shelter or housing and clothing.
 Absolute poverty has been common in more primitive societies, and is still common in many Third World countries in Africa, Asia and South America especially where it can afflict the majority of the population.